-IACUC or IRB applications must be submitted well in advance of the submission deadline, and approvals must be in-hand by the time of proposal submission.
+IACUC or IRB applications are not needed at the time of proposal submission but will be needed for pilot funding to commence.
 Awardees will be required to sign a memorandum of agreement as a condition of project funding.
 This memorandum will serve to indicate the recipient's willingness to:

 - 1. Attend AIM functions, - 2.
 Take advantage of AIM's mentoring and support activities, - 3.
-Participate in annual External Advisory Committee (EAC) meetings and program review. - 4.
+Participate in annual External Advisory Committee (EAC) meetings and program review, - 4.
 Cite AIM and NIGMS in any publications stemming from their pilot project, - 5.
 Present their work at any local or national meeting as requested, and - 6.
 Submitting a Research Performance Progress Report (RPPR) NIH style will be required at the completion of the pilot.